-- Use ElGamal key pairs for the Diffie-Hellman key exchange. - Use AES-GCM as the symmetric encryption algorithm for encrypting messages, using the sending and receiving keys as derived in Section 2.4. - Disregard the AD byte sequence input for the ratchetEncrypt and ratchetDecrypt functions in the Signal Specification.
+- Use ElGamal key pairs for the Diffie-Hellman key exchange.
+See the generateEG function in lib.js. - Use AES-GCM as the symmetric encryption algorithm for encrypting messages, using the sending and receiving keys as derived in Section 2.4. - Disregard the AD byte sequence input for the ratchetEncrypt and ratchetDecrypt functions in the Signal Specification.
 Message headers should still be be authenticated. - The header of all sent messages must include an encryption of the sending key under the government's public key.
 Use ElGamal public key encryption, with AES-GCM as the symmetric cipher, to encrypt the sending keys.
-(Note: Since we have only provided a 128 bit version of AES-GCM, use the first 128 bits of the Diffie-Hellman output as the AES-GCM key.) - Every client will a possess an initial ElGamal key pair.
+(Note: Since the output of the computeDH function is configured with HMAC, you will need to run the output through HMACtoAESKey to generate a key that can be used with AES-GCM.
+Please use the govEncryptionDataStr variable as the data parameter in your call to HMACtoAESKey.
+It may be helpful to refer to the govDecrypt function in test-messenger.js to see how the govEncryptionDataStr variable is used during decryption.) - Every client will a possess an initial ElGamal key pair.
 These key changes will be used to derive initial root keys for new communication sessions. - Public keys will be distributed through simple certificates.
 Each client generates its own certificate upon initialization which contains its ElGamal public key.
 Assume that there is some trusted central party (e.g. server managed by developers of messaging app), and that this central party can securely receive certificates generated by clients.
 This central party generates a digital signature on each certificate that it obtains, which serves to endorse the authenticity of the certificate owner's identity and to prevent any tampering of the certificate by an adversary.
-The signed certificates are then distributed back to the clients, so that every client has the ElGamal public key of every other client in the system. - We've modified the AES-GCM function in lib.js so that it instantiates a new cipher every time it is called.
-For this reason, your implementation must never call the function with the same key twice.
-The new API accepts a key (as a hex string) instead of a cipher instance. - You do not need to handle and recover from dropped or out-of-order messages.
+The signed certificates are then distributed back to the clients, so that every client has the ElGamal public key of every other client in the system. - Please note that you should generate a new random IV every time you encrypt with AES-GCM.
+You can use the genRandomSalt function from lib.js to generate this IV.
+Keep in mind that your implement can store IVs in plaintext in message headers and in fact you will need to store IVs in the message headers. - You do not need to handle and recover from dropped or out-of-order messages.
 You do not need to worry about Section 2.6 of the specification.
 You can assume that a message being sent and received together constitute an atomic operation, meaning if a message is sent, the very next action that occurs is that the same message will be received by the other party.
 It will never be the case that two messages are sent before the first one is received.
 If you detect that a message has been blocked, dropped, or received out of order, throw an exception. - The memory cost of key storage for your algorithm should always be O(1) and independent of the number of messages sent.
 In order to satisfy this, your implementation will discard old keys whenever a ratchet occurs.